Sentinel Peak

 over the ridge on my right (not seen).

-I hiked below the rock slabs until I found a weakness.
+I hiked below the rock slabs until I found a weakness

-I scrambled up this chimney (steeper than it looks) to find myself next to the summit.
+I scrambled up this chimney (steeper than it looks) to find myself next to the summit

-After continuing past the summit, I dropped down here and turned right to take the drainage at the bottom.
+After continuing past the summit, I dropped down here and turned right

 Start of the drainage